 Use feelings thermometers to show intensity.

-Create a feelings pie or mood dairy to map daily emotions.
+Create a feelings pie or mood diary to map daily emotions.

-Incorporate a feelings check-in to every counseling session.
+Incorporate a feelings check-in into every counseling session.

 2. Identify Personal Triggers

-The events that effect how we feel are different for everyone.
-Of course, there are some situations where everyone feels very similar, but something that makes me really excited might not even be something that makes another person smile.
+The events that affect how we feel are different for everyone.
+Of course, there are some situations where everyone feels very similar, but something that excites me might not even make another person smile.

 Help students understand in what situations they tend to feel certain emotions.
 Do they get angry when they don't get called on?
 Are they super excited when they get five more minutes of recess?